microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Real-time Reports.](media/report_visuals.png)

-### Task 7: Steps to append CSVs in order to change Campaign, Hashtags and Product category
+### Task 7: Steps to update CSVs in order to change Campaign, Product and Hashtags category

 1. **Open** Azure Synapse in a new tab using the following link: <https://web.azuresynapse.net/>
 2. Log in with your Azure credentials.